Deep Dynamic Factor Models: Introduction

-{\bf Related Literature} This paper connects with the large and influential literature on factor models in economics, by observing that factor models can be thought of as a special case in the class of the dynamic autoencoder models.
-Since its onset, a key problem in the factor model literature is that, due to the latency of the factors, maximum likelihood estimators cannot be derived explicitly. \cite{geweke1977dfm} and \cite{sargentsims1977dfm} for the frequency domain, \cite{engle1981one} and \cite{stock1989new} for the time domain proposed optimised algorithm for small dynamic latent models.\footnote{Specifically, \cite{engle1981one} estimate the dynamic factor model using a state-space representation in which they apply the Kalman filter to compute the likelihood used for the full maximum likelihood estimation of the parameters. \cite{watson1983alternative} and \cite{shumway1982approach} adapt the Expectation Maximisation (EM) algorithm of \cite{dempster1977maximum} for state-space representation allowing the presence of missing data, but only in the specific case where the matrix of the measurement equation is known.} The common drawback of all these proposed methods is that, in general, the maximum likelihood approach is unfeasible for datasets where the cross-section size is large.
-To solve this problem in \cite{forni1998let}, \cite{stockwatson2002a} and \cite{giannone2008nowcasting} have proposed non-parametric methods based on the principal component analysis to estimate the latent components with large cross-section data.\footnote{Recently, \cite{doz2012quasi} and \cite{barigozzi2019quasi} have shown that when the size of the cross-section tends to infinite the estimates obtained by a quasi-maximum likelihood approach are consistent, also when there is a weak cross-sectional correlation in the idiosyncratic components.} \cite{banbura2014maximum} have provided a methodology to deal with any pattern of missing data, while allowing for mixed frequencies series and jagged edge issues in large datasets.\footnote{\cite{jungbacker2011maximum} provides efficient and fast the treatment of the missing data in the dynamic factor model estimation.}
+The key problem in the factor model literature is that, due to the latency of the factors, maximum likelihood estimators cannot be derived explicitly. \cite{geweke1977dfm} and \cite{sargentsims1977dfm} proposed optimised algorithms for small models in the frequency domain, while \cite{engle1981one} and \cite{stock1989new} offered solutions in the time domain.\footnote{Specifically, \cite{engle1981one} estimate the dynamic factor model using a state-space representation in which they apply the Kalman filter to compute the likelihood used for the full maximum likelihood estimation of the parameters. \cite{watson1983alternative} and \cite{shumway1982approach} adapt the Expectation Maximisation (EM) algorithm of \cite{dempster1977maximum} for state-space representation allowing the presence of missing data, but only in the specific case where the matrix of the measurement equation is known.} The common drawback of all these proposed methods is that, in general, the maximum likelihood approach is unfeasible for datasets where the cross-section size is large.
+To solve this problem in \cite{forni1998let}, \cite{stockwatson2002a} and \cite{giannone2008nowcasting} have proposed non-parametric methods based on the principal component analysis to estimate the latent components with large cross-section data.\footnote{\cite{doz2012quasi} and \cite{barigozzi2019quasi} have shown that when the size of the cross-section tends to infinite the estimates obtained by a quasi-maximum likelihood approach are consistent, also when there is a weak cross-sectional correlation in the idiosyncratic components.} The intuition driving this literature and its applications to macroeconomic problems inform our approach, which can be viewed as providing both a generalisation of standard dynamic factor models, and an efficient numerical approach for handling big data.